Skip to content

 precision:

-The number of decimal precision to generate.
+Number of decimal places to generate.

 Returns:

-Matcher for floating point numbers.
+Matcher for floating-point numbers.

 """